David1234567l/Alma-ML-Engineer-Take-Home-Exercise/README.md

 test.py: test
-schemas.py: Optional: Define Pydantic models for request and response validation. utils.py: Utility functions, such as the functions to interact with the OpenAI API and to assess qualifications README.md: Instructions on how to set up and run the application. requirements.txt: List of dependencies required for the project upload_cv.html: html web form  for testing
+schemas.py: Optional: Define Pydantic models for request and response validation. utils.py: Utility functions, such as the functions to interact with the OpenAI API and to assess qualifications README.md: Instructions on how to set up and run the application requirements.txt: List of dependencies required for the project upload_cv.html: html web form  for testing
 .env: Environment variables file to store the OpenAI API key: